Facebook Pixel

 Before entering a business environment, you must be prepared.
 Ensure that before the Japanese business card exchange, you have brought enough cards with you to be able to hand out one to each person in the meeting.
 Carrying more cards than you require is to be advised as not having enough cards can be seen as rude or ill-prepared.
 Make sure that the cards are clean, with no marks or worn edges.

 Have your cards ready with you.
-A Japanese business card case is commonplace for keeping your contact cards to help keep them organized and are used to store the cards of the people you meet.
+Business card cases are commonplace for keeping your contact cards to help keep them organized and are used to store the cards of the people you meet.

-Now you can present your cards from your business card holder Japanese.
+Now you can present your cards.
 Introduce yourself with your company name and your own name whilst bowing to the person you are speaking to.
 Offer them your business card with both hands with the Japanese side facing up and towards the person so that they can read it.
 Make sure to not cover your company name or logo when presenting your card.

 When accepting a card, take it with both hands and hold it no higher than chest level.
 Make sure to thank the person you have taken a card from.

 The “rules” surrounding the Meishi Japanese business card exchange can appear to be daunting at first.
 It is understandable if you do not get everything straight away.
 Making a conscious effort to be respectful within a business meeting will give a good impression of your company and will help you form strong business relationships.
-With this in mind, there are some actions you must avoid doing when exchanging business cards in Japan which can be detrimental to your business interactions.
+There are some actions you must avoid doing when exchanging business cards in Japan which can be detrimental to your business interactions.

 Writing on a card that you have received can be seen as a sign of disrespect and can cause offense to the other party.
 The presenter of the card will have made sure that all the information you need to know is already on their business card.
 If you need to make notes you can write them on your own card but be sure to not hand out cards with writing on them.

-When receiving a card the best place to put it is within your business cardholder.
-The last thing you want to do is put an individuals’ business card in your pocket or wallet.
-This indicates that the card shows no importance to you and can be seen as a sign that you are disregarding their business.
+When receiving a card, the best place to put it is within your business cardholder.
+The last thing you want to do is put an individual’s business card in your pocket or wallet.
+This indicates that the card shows no importance to you and can be seen as a sign that you are disregarding their business, a big no-no in Japanese business card culture.

 Print Your Own Japanese-English Business Cards

 Want to create your own Meishi cards?
-Our foil business cards are perfect for English-Japanese business cards and can be used to create a great first impression in your business meetings.
+Our foil business cards are perfect for English-Japanese business cards and can be used to create a gleaming first impression in your business meetings.
+Should you want to feel the quality of our paper stocks first, you can order our business card sample pack.

 Related posts